 In recent years, we have witnessed hype around low-code and no-code platforms as a business solution for startups and SMEs.
 We receive advice from various experts comparing these platforms to coding.
 Our expert, Andriy Varunok, a Software Architect at LaSoft, shares his opinion on using low-code and no-code platforms to develop software products and, if so, in which cases this is the best business solution to bring commercially successful products to the market.

 First, I want to emphasize that I am not a fan of no-code solutions.
-If you want me to explain the benefits of developing a business product that definitely requires constant changes in the ever-evolving modern business world, which features need to be adapted to market demand, then I assure you that choosing low-code and no-code platforms is a mistake that will lead to financial losses in the future.
-Even though you may think you are just saving them for now.
+If you’re looking for my insight into the benefits of developing a business product that requires constant adaptation to the ever-evolving market, where features must be adjusted to meet market demands, I assure you that opting for low-code and no-code platforms would be a mistake that could lead to future financial losses.
+Even though you may think you a you’re just saving them for now.

 For example, you have deployed an application to a specific market, and the laws of that country dictate that user data must be stored in data centers in that country.
-For the company that created the application on a low-code platform, problems can arise if this platform doesn’t support this requirement.
+For companies that create applications on low-code platforms, problems can arise if the platform doesn’t support this requirement.
 As a result, the company would likely have to rewrite the application and use code to ensure compliance with the new regulation.
 Or contact the support team to request a solution to the problem.
 Depending on the complexity of the application and the extent of the changes required to meet the legal requirements, this process could take a lot of time, resources, and nerves and potentially disrupt operations.
 Such situations can lead to disaster and result in huge losses of time and money.

 In any case, programmers have many options due to various frameworks and open-source programs to configure everything and create a customized product that meets the customer’s needs.

-In my opinion someone without code knowledge cannot work properly with low-code and no-code platforms.
-It is difficult for a non-technical person to understand the world of components, product architecture, attributes, and functions.
-Working with such platforms requires specific knowledge and training.
+In my opinion, someone without coding knowledge cannot work effectively with low-code and no-code platforms.
+It is challenging for a non-technical person to grasp the world of components, product architecture, attributes, and functions.
+Working with such platforms requires specific skills and training.

 In the discovery phase, you can create a prototype or MVP with low-code and no-code platforms.
 If you create a prototype or MVP to test your ideas and hypotheses and do not plan to use them in your later software development process, that’s fine.
 Your MVP will help you validate your idea and impress your investors.
-I advise never to use MVPs or prototypes developed in the discovery stage.
-This is the wrong approach and can lead to bugs and poor usability in future products.
+I advise against using MVPs or prototypes developed in the discovery stage.
+This approach is incorrect and can result in bugs and poor usability in future products.
 A prototype should not turn into a full release.
-The successful and smart approach is to develop the product from scratch.
+The successful and smart strategy is to develop the product from scratch.

 Well, out of curiosity, I tested the Anypoint Platform by MuleSoft.
 MuleSoft is a company that provides a platform for connecting different software applications, systems, and data sources, allowing them to communicate and share information more effectively.
 It offers a comprehensive integration platform called Anypoint Platform, which helps businesses build, manage, and deploy application programming interfaces (APIs), connect various applications and data sources, and automate workflows.